harrystech/arthur-redshift-etl/cloudformation/README.md

 # Installation

-## Creating the VPC using Cloudformation
+## Creating the VPC using CloudFormation

 ### Creating the stack